 How the Capital One Purchase Eraser Works

-First, you receive 1 cent in value per Capital One mile when redeeming for travel, using the Purchase Eraser feature.
+- You'll receive $.01 in value per Capital One mile when redeeming miles for account credits using the Purchase Eraser feature.

-Imagine for a moment you’d racked up 50,000 miles with your Capital One travel credit card.
+Suppose you’ve racked up 50,000 miles with a Capital One travel credit card.
 Those miles are worth $500 (50,000 x $0.01).
-If you've used your credit card to book a hotel stay or flights for $750 in the past 90 days, you could “erase” $500 using your travel credit, knocking your bill down to $250.
+If you've used your credit card to book a hotel stay or flight for $750 in the past 90 days, you could “erase” or subtract $500 using your travel credit, knocking the amount you owe down to $250.

-To redeem your rewards for travel using the Purchase Eraser, you’ll simply log in to your account with Capital One online or call the Capital One Rewards Center.
-Either way, you can redeem miles in any amount to receive an account credit that covers qualifying travel purchases made within the preceding 90 days.
+To redeem your rewards for travel using the Purchase Eraser, log into your Capital One account online or call the Capital One Rewards Center.
+Use the Purchase Eraser feature to redeem miles in any amount to receive an account credit that covers qualifying travel purchases made within the preceding 90 days.

-Capital One says that your account credit will usually be applied to your balance within two to three business days after you make a redemption.
-Partial credits are available too, and your rewards will never expire as long as your account remains open.
+Your account credit will usually be applied to your balance within two to three business days after you make a redemption.
+Partial credits are available, too, and your rewards will never expire as long as your account remains open.

 |Spark Miles Select||$0 annual fee||1.5 miles for each dollar spent||Business|

-Securing 1 cent per mile in value with the Capital One Purchase eraser requires your purchase to get coded as “travel” on your credit card account and must have been within 90 days.
+- You'll secure $.01 per mile in value with the Capital One Purchase eraser, but your purchase must be coded as travel-related on your credit card account and must have been within 90 days.